Guardianship For Minors And Adults With Disabilities

 Guardianship is necessary to apply for Social Security Disability benefits on behalf of a person, as well as to legally make all other important personal and financial decisions.

-Grandparents, aunts and uncles, or other parties may seek guardianship over a minor whose parents have passed away, been imprisoned or are no longer able to raise the child for one reason or another.
+Grandparents, aunts and uncles, or other parties may seek guardianship over a minor whose parents have passed away or been imprisoned, or are no longer able to raise the child for one reason or another.
 Guardianship is particularly important in cases where the minor has received an inheritance or a settlement of some sort to ensure that money is managed properly.

-Lois Kulinsky has been court-approved in Cook County and Lake County to act as a guardian ad litem, which is an attorney representative of children in family law and guardianship cases or, in disabled estate cases, for the disabled person.
+Lois Kulinsky has been court-approved in Cook County and Lake County to act as a guardian ad litem.
+A guardian ad litem is an attorney representative of children in family law and guardianship cases or, in disabled estate cases, for disabled persons.
 She also has training with child custody and visitation cases involving special needs children with learning and behavioral disabilities.

 Contact us to set up a free consultation with one of our caring and knowledgeable guardianship lawyers.
-Our main office is in Wheeling, and we also have an office in Libertyville and Buffalo Grove for your convenience.
-We serve clients throughout greater Chicago.
+Our main office is in Wheeling, and we also have an office in Libertyville and in Buffalo Grove for your convenience.
+We serve clients throughout Cook, Lake, McHenry and DuPage counties.